rdkcentral/rdk-halif-test-hdmi_cec/docs/pages/hdmi_cec_VirtualComponent_ControlPlaneCommands.md

 #### Command:

 The command key specifies the CEC command to be executed.
-Example: SetOSDName is the command to set the On-Screen Display name of a device.
+Example: SetOsdName is the command to set the On-Screen Display name of a device.

 #### Initiator: